-We believe that there are six enablers of a circular fashion industry and are currently working on all of them through our own programmes or in partnership with Fashion for Good.
-Our commitment is demonstrated through our GOLD level Cradle-to-Cradle CertifiedTM products – all supported by our emerging in-store take-back programme that allows customers to recycle clothing that has reached its end of use.
-The following graphic explains the areas of focus required to drive a circular fashion industry, but more importantly where we need to partner for systemic change.
+We believe there are six enablers of a circular fashion industry and are currently working on all of them through our own programmes or in partnership with Fashion for Good.
+Our commitment is demonstrated through our Gold level Cradle to Cradle CertifiedTM products – all supported by our ever-expanding in-store take-back programme that allows customers to recycle clothing that has reached its end of use.

-To become a partner of Fashion for Good, focused on incubating and accelerating circular technologies in the apparel industry – aiming to create endless flows of fibres and clothing.
+Continue our partnership with Fashion for Good, focused on incubating and accelerating circular technologies in the apparel industry.

-Launch our in-store take-back programme in new geographies.
+Expand our in-store take-back programme in additional geographies and online in Germany.

 Pioneering circularity in stores

-Following its successful launch in the Netherlands, we rolled out our in-store take-back programme to four additional retail markets – Belgium, Luxembourg, Switzerland and a pilot in Brazil – with a view to expanding the programme further by 2020.
+Following its successful launch in the Netherlands, we rolled out our in-store take-back programme to additional retail markets and now have take-back programmes in nine countries – with a view to further expanding the programme by 2020.

 Accelerating change through Fashion for Good

 One of the most important things we can do to change this is continue sharing what we've learnt about circular fashion with the rest of our industry.
-For example, true circularity involves looking at how products are designed, developed and manufactured.
-We know our certified T-shirts have been designed this way, making them better for the environment, workers and their communities.
+For example, true circularity involves looking at how products are designed, developed, and manufactured.
+We know our certified T-shirts and jeans have been designed this way, making them better for the environment, workers, and their communities.

 These products prove that circularity is possible today.
 We want to encourage others to join us so that attributes like this become part of the new normal.
-Since the launch of our circular products, Stella McCartney and G-Star have both launched Cradle-to-Cradle CertifiedTM materials, showing that momentum is growing.
+Since the launch of our circular products, other brands and retailers, as well as manufacturers, have launched Cradle to Cradle CertifiedTM materials, showing that momentum is growing.